pranav9991/HealthCare_Analysis/README.md

 Before training our model, we preprocessed the data as follows:

-Ordinal Encoding: Converted categorical features into numerical values using ordinal encoding.
+Target Guide Ordinal Encoding: Converted categorical features into numerical values using target guided ordinal encoding.
 Data Splitting: Split the dataset into training and testing sets to evaluate model performance.

 # Model Training